 If you have seasonal allergies, you know that spring has arrived because your allergies have taken up residence and brought with them itchy eyes, a runny nose and sore throat.

 And if you’ve thought your allergies are more severe the last few years, have arrived sooner and stuck around longer, you probably aren’t wrong.
-It’s happening across the Midwest, with the Weather Channel reporting that Milwaukee’s pollen levels have been consistently high.
-Illinois’ may be slightly better, but the state is still seeing more high pollen days this year than in previous years.

 “Allergy season has always peaked in the spring, and a second time in the fall,” says Dr. Mark Hermanoff, an allergist with Aurora Health Care in Milwaukee, Wis.
 “With the warmer climate, peak allergy seasons have been starting sooner and lasting longer.”

 Not only that, but more people are developing seasonal allergies, he says.

 “The number of people affected by allergies has been increasing,” Dr. Hermanoff says.
 He says that increase includes people dealing with pet and food allergies.

 The triggers and severity of seasonal allergy symptoms are different for each person, but the change in weather patterns in recent years has played a role in when they start and how long they last.